Insality/asset-store/README.md

 - **Search & Filter**: Search assets by title, author, description, or tags.
 - **One-Click Installation**: Install assets directly into your project with automatic dependency resolution.
 - **Multiple Stores**: Support for multiple asset stores.
-- **Community Driven**: You can contribute by easily adding your own assets to the store.
+- **Community Driven**: You can contribute by easily adding your own assets to this repository.

 ## Setup